haemin47727/coupling/README.md

 # 💑 Coupling

-**Coupling** is my first project and a beginner-friendly mobile app built with React Native (Expo) and a Java servlet backend.
+**Coupling** is my first project and a beginner-friendly android mobile app built with React Native (Expo) and a Java servlet backend.
 It helps couples remember important details about each other — birthdays, names, relationship status — so they can be more mindful, considerate, and plan for each other.

 ---